Olfactory memory: Olfactory deficits in the brain

 Olfactory memory deficits can be significant indicators of brain damage and pathology.
 There is evidence to suggest that certain mental disorders not only produce olfactory deficits but also predict them.
 Evidence has been found for a number of disorders, including schizophrenia, Parkinson's disease, Huntington's disease, alcoholic Korsakoff's syndrome, and Alzheimer's disease.
 In animal research certain brain altering drugs such as anti-depressants produce deficits in olfactory memory.
-In testing the effects of anti-depressants on olfactory sensitivity in mice, the “mice were tested in a Y-maze with a choice between an odorant (butanol) or distilled water before and during 3 weeks of dailyintra-peritoneal injection of either citalopram or clomipramine.
-Their performance was compared with those of a control group injected with a saline solution” and the results were that significant olfactory deficits were found during the three-week period of testing.
+In testing the effects of anti-depressants on olfactory sensitivity in mice, the "mice were tested in a Y-maze with a choice between an odorant (butanol) or distilled water before and during 3 weeks of daily intra-peritoneal injection of either citalopram or clomipramine.
+Their performance was compared with those of a control group injected with a saline solution" and the results were that significant olfactory deficits were found during the three-week period of testing.